khru/password-validator-sw-alicante/README.md

 ## Things to practice
 In this iteration, we should try to identify a good abstraction and try to work on OOP principles as well as on design patterns like Builder and Factory

-## Interesting restrictions
-Use object calisthenics.

-# Iteration 3 - Multiple errors
-## Goal
-Now we can know if a password is valid or not, but we cannot understand why, in this iteration, we should be able to return a list of errors for each invalid password, so we could know why the password it's not valid.

-## Things to practice
-Identify how maintainable it's the code that you've built so far, and how it adapts to change, this iteration could change depending on the programming language that you use.

-# Iteration 4 - Validation strategy
-## Goal
-Up untill this point we've been able to create a list of validation rules and validate the password passes all the validation rules, but now we want a new password with the same rules but allowing to fail only one of them.

-**Validation 4**

-- [ ] Have more than 8 characters
-- [ ] Contains a capital letter
-- [ ] Contains a number
-- [ ] Contains an underscore

-**Examples:**
-Have more than 8 characters ✅
-Contains a capital letter ✅
-Contains a number ✅
-Contains an underscore ❌
-**This password it's a valid password**

-## Things to practice
-This will help to enforce encapsulation for the lists of rules and have a better design for validation strategies [preventing us from using inheritance], this also could help us work on the Strategy pattern.

 # Base para hacer tests